amhamid/GR_D1_3/README.md

 Directory Structure:
 ====================
 * Libraries from the book are placed in the 'lib' directory.
-* Every chapter has its own folder.
+* Every week has its own folder.
-* Inside every chapter folder, there are individual folders for each team member (e.g. ammar and mehmet folder).
-This is used sandbox before actually putting the final solution (e.g. chapter-1/Sol1.hs).
+* Inside every week folder, there are individual folders for each team member (e.g. ammar, mehmet and stevan folder).
+This is used sandbox before actually putting the final solution (e.g. week-1/{name}.hs).

 How to compile:
 ===============